Trenza1ore/CU-Panopto-Downloader/README.md

 - Need a Cardiff university account.
 - Only works on windows right now (will probably remain that way).
 - Works on Python 3.4 to 3.6, **WILL NOT WORK WITH HIGHER (from my testing)**
-- Requires you have firefox installed, you can easily change this to chrome.
+- Requires you have FireFox installed, you can easily change this to chrome.

 **Building it for Windows machines yourself?**
 - Create a new Python 3.6 virtual environment, you can use Anaconda if you hate troubles